Toussaint Louverture (film): Plot summary

-On the eve of the Revolution of 1789, Toussaint Louverture prepares Saint Domingue to free itself from its chains, imposed by French Colonization.
-Strong in character, steeped in democratic convictions, and then imbued with the brand new values and benefits of the nascent Republic, he allied himself with France after having fought alongside the Spaniards, the English and having refused the Alliance with the States of 'America.

-After the betrayal of the Consul Bonaparte (Thomas Langmann), crowned since emperor in December 1804, Santo Domingo takes the name of Haiti, because Toussaint, at the cost of his life, will have made his country the first Independent Negro State from which slavery is finally banished.
-From his prison at Fort de Joux, he will be the very person who analyzes with hindsight and wisdom his behavior in the face of each situation.
+On the eve of the French Revolution, Toussaint Louverture rises to lead the enslaved people of Saint Domingue to fight for their freedom against French colonial rule.
+A man of strong character and democratic convictions, he is inspired by the ideals of the nascent French Republic.
+He allies himself with France after fighting alongside the Spanish and the English, having refused an alliance with the United Slates.
+When Consul Bonaparte (Thomas Langmann), crowned emperor in December 1804, betrays him, Santo Domingo declares its independence and takes the name of Haiti.
+At the cost of his life, Toussaint makes his country the first independent American state to permanently abolish slavery.
+From his prison cell at Fort de Joux, he reflects on every choice he made, every battle he fought, and every sacrifice he endured.